Rector: Canon Andrew Holliday

 Churchwardens: Kathryn Hurst & Andy Salisbury

-Canon Andrew Holliday has been Rector of St Wilfrid’s for the last 9 years.
+Canon Andrew Holliday has been Rector of St Wilfrid’s since 2011.
 Prior to being ordained, Andrew worked in the hotel industry, having left school and trained for the catering industry.

 Andrew trained for the ministry at St Stephen’s House in Oxford and was ordained deacon in 1992 and ordained priest in 1993.
 Andrew has served all of his ministry in the Diocese of Blackburn, having served in a variety of parishes from Blackpool to Darwen and now in Standish.
 Andrew is passionate about for the use of our church buildings as a tangible sign of mission in every community -serving the Diocese as Vice Chair of the DAC.